-The same instrument is used in determining the level of care for the waiver and for institutional care under the state Plan how the outcome of the determination is reliable, valid, and fully comparable.
+The same instrument is used in determining the level of care for the waiver and for institutional care under the state Plan.

 A different instrument is used to determine the level of care for the waiver than for institutional care under the state plan.